javadoug/swizzle-params/README.md

 }
 ```

-To store your swizzle stack param values outside of source control, you can use the `--rc` or `--file` flags.
+To store your swizzle stack param values outside of source control, you can use the `--use-rc` or `--file` flags.

 These flags only need to be specified when swizzling a stack for the first time.